Elwinmage/ha-reefled-component/README.md

 # WARNING
-## This component is replaced with https://github.com/Elwinmage/ha-reefbeat-component wich support reefled, reefmat and reefdose.
+## This component is replaced with https://github.com/Elwinmage/ha-reefbeat-component wich support reefled, reefmat,reefato+ and reefdose.

 ## ####################################
 # DEPRECATED